Ford Motor Company Assembly Plant: Post-war

 After the war, the devastation to the local economy as a result of the closing of the Richmond Shipyards would have been crippling had it not been for the continued production of the Ford Plant.
 The last Ford was assembled in February 1953, with the plant being closed in 1956 and production transferred to the San Jose Assembly Plant because of the inability to accommodate increased productivity demands.

 The plant was featured in the movie Tucker: The Man and His Dream.
 Principal photography started with first unit shooting on April 13, 1987 in the Ford Motor Company Assembly Plant in Richmond, California.

 In 1989, the Loma Prieta earthquake severely damaged the plant.
 After the earthquake, the City of Richmond repaired and prepared the Ford Assembly building for rehabilitation and selected Orton Development as the developer of the rehabilitation project.
 In 2008, after the building's rehabilitation was completed, tenants including SunPower Corporation and Mountain Hardwear made the building their new home.
 The craneway ("Craneway Pavilion") of the building is also used for banquets, weddings, and corporate events.
 In 2018, the Craneway Conference Center was the venue for West Edge Opera's summer opera festival.
-In April, 2020, Contra Costa County officials announced that the Craneway Pavilion would be converted into a 250-bed hospital for COVID-19 patients who do not require an intensive care unit level of care, which has since closed.
+In April 2020, Contra Costa County officials announced that the Craneway Pavilion would be converted into a 250-bed hospital for COVID-19 patients who do not require an intensive care unit level of care, which has since closed.
 The California National Guard helped set up the facility.
+Currently, the Craneway Pavilion is used for a privately run pickleball and ping-pong hall, open to paying customers.